 We then play catch up with all three characters and see what they’ve been up to during the seven-year hiatus.
 Betty became an FBI trainee at Quantico, a storyline that borrows heavily from The Silence of the Lambs.
 A serial murderer known as the Trash Bag Killer kidnapped her, but she escaped and now suffers PTSD-style flashbacks from the incident.
 Veronica married some jerk named Chad and works in the diamond district, which paved the way for one of the show’s biggest chef’s kiss references: a whole scene dedicated to the Safdie Brothers’ Uncut Gems.

-literally can’t stop thinking about the uncut gems scene they did on riverdale last week they’re so ?€\!\£ pic.twitter.com/BWUM3MMycC— jasmine (@herecomethemibs) February 18, 2021
+literally can’t stop thinking about the uncut gems scene they did on riverdale last week they’re so ?€\!\£ pic.twitter.com/BWUM3MMycC— deep throat from dick 1999 (@herecomethemibs) February 18, 2021

 Jughead also landed in a pretty predictable place.
 He wrote a novel about his experiences in Riverdale and became a part of an elite literary brat pack in New York.
 But despite this apparent success, he isn’t doing so hot.
 He’s in a lot of debt, which collectors literally coming to his door and threatening his life.
 His new girlfriend dumps him and he’s struggling to write his follow-up book.
 Already down in the dumps, he answers Archie’s call and heads back to his hometown.

 So yeah, the core four come back to town.
 And they all become teachers at Riverdale High?
 Oh, and Betty and Archie start hooking up.
 For a while?
 Then Archie and Veronica rekindle things again.
 Some things never really change on Riverdale.